Hyttttt95/Predictable-Component-Analysis/README.md

-# ECMWF S2S Reforecast: Predictability & Uncertainty Analysis
+# ECMWF S2S Reforecast: Predictable Component Analysis
-This project explores the predictability of the Northern Hemisphere 300 hPa Geopotential Height ($Z300$) using **ECMWF S2S (Subseasonal-to-Seasonal) reforecast data**.
+This project explores the predictability of the Northern Hemisphere 300 hPa Geopotential Height ($Z300$) using ECMWF S2S (Subseasonal-to-Seasonal) reforecast data.
-The analysis focuses on quantifying forecast uncertainty growth and identifying the most predictable atmospheric modes through Principal Component Analysis (PCA) and Average Predictable Time (APT) analysis.
+The analysis focuses on quantifying forecast uncertainty growth and identifying **the most predictable atmospheric modes** through Principal Component Analysis (PCA) and Average Predictable Time (APT) analysis.

 ## Project Overview
 In numerical weather prediction, uncertainty increases with lead time due to the chaotic nature of the atmosphere.